isomerpages/mlaw-corp/_about-us/contact-us.md

 </li>
 </ul>
 <p>If you are unable to get through to us via the live chat, please use our
-enquiry form at <a href="https://go.gov.sg/contactminlaw" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/contactminlaw</a> or call us at 1800 2255 529*.
+enquiry form at https://go.gov.sg/contactminlaw or call us at 1800 2255 529*.
 <br>*Airtime charges may apply to calls made from mobile phones to ‘1800’
 local toll-free numbers.
 <br>